Kurt Amundson has taken his real estate IRA rural to plant an investment that is already flourishing into quite a nest egg.

 “As corn and soybeans prices skyrocketed, so did the value of the land.
 Farmland in a self-directed IRA is a powerful vehicle,” Amundson says.
 “This 40-acre parcel in Iowa was undervalued, and I bought it at the right price.”

-In addition to nearly doubling the value of his investment, Amundson is securing a tax-free income that he can use in retirement.
+In addition to nearly doubling the value of his investment, Amundson is earning tax-free income that he can use in retirement.

 Amundson notes that you don’t have to come into the game as a farmland real estate expert to make this type of investment, but just like with any type of investment, expect to take time to research the potential investments and be prepared to fill out some paperwork to get the deal off the ground.
 After that, he says, the required effort decreases significantly.